gohugoio/hugo/content/content-management/archetypes.md

 {{% /input %}}

 {{% note "Override Content Type in a New File" %}}
-To override the content type Hugo infers from `[content-section]`, you can include the `--kind` flag at the end of the `hugo new` command.
+To override the content type Hugo infers from `[content-section]`, add the `--kind` flag to the end of the `hugo new` command.
 {{% /note %}}

-If you were to run this command in a new site that does not contain any default or custom archetypes, Hugo will create the following file.
+Running this command in a new site that does not have default or custom archetypes will create the following file:

 {{% output "content/posts/my-first-post.md" %}}
 ```toml